- Vice-Chancellor and President

 If you wish to lodge a formal access application under the GIPA Act for information which is not available on our website, please do so in writing using the appropriate form linked below.

 The application form must be accompanied by the correct fee.
-Payment can be made by Visa or Mastercard using the University's OneStop facility (Western Sydney University Payments > Central Payments > Office of Governance Services > Application fee - Right to Information), or posting a cheque or money order to:
+Payment can be made by Visa or Mastercard using the University's OneStop facility (search for Right to Information), or posting a cheque or money order to:

-- Right to Information Officer, Western Sydney University, Locked Bag 1797, Penrith NSW 2751
+- The Right to Information Officer, Western Sydney University, Locked Bag 1797, Penrith NSW 2751

 Application forms can be accessed from the following links:

-- Application for access to information under the Government Information (Public Access) Act (DOCX, 44.06 KB) (opens in a new window)
+- Application for access to information under the Government Information (Public Access) Act PDF, 87.64 KB (opens in a new window)

 If you are unable to access University information via these methods, you may contact the Information and Privacy Commission (IPC) (opens in a new window) for assistance.